ricklyon/mpl_markers/readme.md

 # create line marker at x=0.
 mplm.line_marker(x=0)
 ```
 In interactive matplotlib backends (i.e. Qt5Agg), the marker can be dragged to any location along the data line, or moved incrementally with the left/right arrow keys.
-Interactive markers are not supported for static inline figures
+Interactive markers are not supported for inline figures
 generated in Jupyter Notebooks.

 ![example1](https://raw.githubusercontent.com/ricklyon/mpl_markers/main/docs/img/example1.gif)